Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/misc/Time Complexities & Recursion.md

 ### O(n!) - Factorial Time

-- **Description**: Execution time grows with the factorial of the input size.
 - **Examples**:
   - Generating all permutations of a set
   - Brute force solution to the Traveling Salesman Problem
   - Deterministically solving NP-complete problems

-## Tips for Algorithm Optimization

-1. **Reduce Constants**: Even if they don't affect asymptotic complexity, constants matter in practice.
-2. **Choose Appropriate Data Structures**: Using the right data structure can significantly improve performance.
-3. **Avoid Nested Loops**: When possible, find a way to solve the problem without nesting multiple loops.
-4. **Memoization**: Cache previously computed results to avoid redundant calculations.
-5. **Use Efficient Algorithms**: Replace inefficient algorithms with more efficient ones when possible.

 > [!note] Memory Complexity
 > Don't forget that algorithms also have space complexity, which measures the amount of memory required as input size grows.
 Space-time tradeoffs are often important considerations in algorithm design.